Part Marking and Packing Operative

 Maintaining traceability through correct serial number allocation.

-Completing self‑inspection and basic SAP transactions.
+Carrying out self‑inspection and completing basic SAP transactions.

 Supporting 5S, continuous improvement and safe handling practices.